nick-kanakis/effective-java-in-a-nutshell/README.md

 **Exceptions**

-Lambdas can throw checked exceptions but non of the default functional interfaces provided by the JDK support one, so you will need to create one
+Lambdas can throw checked exceptions but none of the default functional interfaces provided by the JDK support one, so you will need to create one.

 eg:

 ```